Our Mission: To provide excellent educational experiences to the students attending the Bayport – Blue Point Union Free School District

 Karl Auwaerter, Vice Chairman

-Karl is a BBP class of 1985 graduate, and has three children in the district, one at elementary, one middle, and one in high school.
+Karl is a BBP class of 1985 graduate, and has one child currently in the high school and two BBP graduates.
 He runs a fourth generation community business, Bayport Flower Houses.
 As former President of the Chamber of Commerce, he has worked closely with the business community and school groups.
 Most importantly, his mother was a teacher in our district for many years.

 Howard Rowland, Treasurer